irods-contrib/metalnx-msi/docs/BUILD.md

 ## Build From Source Instructions

-Copyright © 2015-16 EMC Corporation.
+Copyright © 2015-2017 Dell Inc.

 This software is provided under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 The information in this file is provided “as is.”
-EMC Corporation makes no representations or warranties of any kind with respect to the information in this publication, and specifically disclaims implied warranties of merchantability or fitness for a particular purpose.
+Dell Inc. makes no representations or warranties of any kind with respect to the information in this publication, and specifically disclaims implied warranties of merchantability or fitness for a particular purpose.

 --------------------------------